10 Tips for RVing With Dogs

 6. Be mindful of harsh weather.

 We always hike with collapsible dog bowls and make sure to stop for lots of water breaks on hot days.
-Cap has a nice hiking harness that we clip his bowl onto so he can carry it most of the time.
+Cap has a nice hiking harness that we clip his water bowl onto so he can carry it most of the time.

 It is equally important to make sure that your dogs are safe in extremely cold weather conditions.
 Never leave them outside without you and be sure they have somewhere warm that they can access.
 Our dogs love to curl up in front of our fireplace on chilly days!